Introduction to Regression Testing

 - The testing needs to be scheduled for a particular time and test it.

-The regression testing takes more time and effort if the size of application or software increase and with new releases it has to done completely that will increase the testing cost, but client generally not ready to pay for testing.
+The regression testing takes more time and effort if the size of the application or software increases and with new releases it has to done completely that will increase the testing cost, but client generally not ready to pay for testing.
 The regression testing needs to be reduced but that cannot be done.
 Even the regression testing time cannot be reduced, as it is the main requirement to test the application thoroughly.
 The automation test cases and writing automation test scripts need a lot of effort and people do need a lot of knowledge to complete the testing.

 There is some testing automation tool available mentioned below: